 “The first principle is that you must not fool yourself and you are the easiest person to fool.” – Richard FeynmanRead More

 “We’ve had three big ideas at Amazon that we’ve stuck with for 18 years, and they’re the reason we’re successful: Put the customer first.
 Invent.
 And be patient.” – Jeff BezosRead More

-So how do we deliver passive characteristics with active alpha?
-By removing the expensive pursuit of security selection.
-We do this through big data analysis of regulatory filings.
-We tap into the collective wisdom of all active managers to distill their cumulative research.
+So how do we deliver passive liquidity, transaprency, and fees with active alpha?
+By removing the expensive pursuit of fundamental security analysis.
+We make security selection decisions through big data analysis of regulatory filings.
+We tap into the collective wisdom of all active managers to distill their cumulative fundamental research.
 This provides tremendous cost advantages for our products, which we can pass on to our investors.
-Our focus can then be on unbiased portfolio construction, the key ingredient in delivering consistent alpha.Learn More
+Our focus is centered on portfolio construction and process improvement, the key ingredients in delivering consistent alpha.Learn More